CAD for Mac | Mac-Compatible Software for CAD | Autodesk

 Yes, Autodesk file types are native to the program and not the specific operating system you are using.
 Whether a file is created with the Windows version or Mac version, it utilises the same extension and is cross-compatible on either operating system.

 While Fusion 360 is no longer available on the macOS App Store, it can be downloaded directly from the Autodesk website, included in every Fusion 360 subscription.
-For more details about transitioning your existing Fusion 360 downloads from the macOS App Store to your Autodesk account, take a look at our support article.
+For more details about transitioning your existing Fusion 360 downloads from the macOS App Store to your Autodesk account, take a look at our support article (US site).

 If there is a Mac-compatible version, you will often see a Mac installer (typically a .dmg extension) option when downloading your software from Autodesk.
 For specific installation instructions about your program, refer to the support section.

 Fusion 360 for Mac is compatible with macOS Big Sur 11.x, Mojave 10.14 and Catalina 10.15.
 Fusion also requires a CPU with a minimum of 4 cores (1.7 GHz or greater), 4 GB of RAM and 3 GB of storage.
-See the most up-to-date specs.
+See the most up-to-date specs (US site).

 Autodesk CAD software is compatible natively with Windows and Mac Operating Systems and some apps include versions for Mobile devices.
 Limited Linux compatibility is available for Maya and unofficial support can be achieved using third-party compatibility programs such as Wine.